 What is The Cambridge Butterfly Conservatory?

 A must-see attraction in the Waterloo Region, the Cambridge Butterfly Conservatory has been open to the public since 2002.
 It’s 25,000 square feet of year-round indoor tropical paradise and home to thousands of butterflies, birds, fish, amphibians and insects.
-The Conservatory is privately owned and run, with a small team of enthusiastic staff who are eager to share their knowledge with guests.
+The Conservatory is privately owned, with a small team of amazing staff who are eager to share their knowledge with guests.

 Will my kids have fun at the Cambridge Butterfly Conservatory?